 Scaling Up Your Volume Trading Strategy

 To scale up a volume trading strategy, you can look for ways to automate your strategy using trading software, so that you can make trades faster and more efficiently.
 Furthermore, you can also diversify your portfolio by adding new markets and securities to trade in.
 With an automated system, you can easily trade more markets and instruments.
+Automation is power!
+We have automated all our trading systems ourselves.

 Understanding Volume Spread Analysis